beaker1224/Shi-Lab/Shi/auto_lsm/readMe.md

 ## How to use
 Under the auto_lsm folder, you will find a txt file called **`parameter.txt`**.
 If no such a file, please run **`parameter_interpreter_3.py`**.
+Currently, the script cannot change the channels to red/green, if you are in SRS channel, the script will use that constantly, this feature will be added into the script in the future.
+Also the same for the # of averages.
 Open **`parameter.txt`**, you can put your parameters into this file like the image attached here:

 ![image](https://github.com/user-attachments/assets/549d51c3-0df5-4dc9-9f90-b28264edc1d0)